chrismade/blog001/content/blog/understanding-the-drivers-behind-agile-and-a-warning.md

 categories:
   - news
 ---
 agile projects are trendy - however, there was a missing piece - at least for me.
-When I learnt about "agile" and why this is better in some cases compared to traditional project management I heart the phrase "autonomy, mastery and purpose" a lot but I could see any context.
+When I learnt about "agile" and why this is better in some cases compared to traditional project management I heart the phrase "autonomy, mastery and purpose" a lot but I could not see any context.
 If you felt the same - here comes the solution.

 ## A word of warning - this page may violate my data privacy policy